-Buying a rebounder isn’t just about fun – it’s about health.
+Buying a rebounder, also known as a mini-trampoline, isn’t just about fun – it’s about health.

 Hard bounce or a poor quality mat can jar an adult’s muscles and bones, causing slipping, discomfort, or injury.